exanauts/Argos.jl/README.md

 obj = NLPModels.obj(model, x0)

 ```
-Once the evaluator wrapped inside NLPModels, we can leverage any
+Once the evaluator is wrapped inside NLPModels.jl, we can leverage any
 solver implemented in [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers/)
 to solve the OPF problem.